dromotherm/documentation/pages/themis/EnlessTRH/TRH_recording.md

 ## Create the ecosystem

-Once you receive the receiver and its transmitters, use the [Enless Field software](https://enless-wireless.com/ressources/Enless%20Field%20Installation.zip) to create the ecosystem
+Once you receive the receiver and its transmitters, use the Enless Field software [AIR](https://enless-wireless.com/ressources/Enless%20Field%20Installation.zip) to create the ecosystem

 At this stage, you do not need to have the hardware connected to the computer on which the software is installed